 Family Size and number of individuals in each of the following age categories:

 0-2; 3-18; 19-54; 55 and over.

 Donations, either food or financial, are being accepted at the Town’s Public Works Building, 1030 Roe Street, Steilacoom, Washington, 98388.
 For additional information, contact Paul Loveless at 253.983.2074.

 Community Services staff in conjunction with the Steilacoom Historical School District are providing childcare services to children designated by the School District whose parents are either employed in the medical field, first responders, or other essential employees.

-Significant events for Public Safety over the last week:
+Significant events from Public Safety for the past week:

 On March 30, 2020, Governor Inslee requested citizens not use the 911 system to report possible violations of the social distancing guidelines but instead contact the local law enforcement agency.
 Please visit townofsteilacoom.org and select Social Distancing for more information on reporting violations.
 Business violations can be reported online at coronavirus.wa.gov/business-workers.

 If you observe suspicious activity, please contact Public Safety – non-emergency number – (253) 798-4721 as soon as possible.
 To anonymously report suspicious activity please email the Department at firstname.lastname@example.org